Advanced: Inflow condition using Machine Learning (Flux.jl)

 The function passed to this boundary condition must have the following signature:

-f(coords, time, index) = SVector{3}(ux, uy, uz)
+f(coords, time, index) = SVector{3}(ux, uy, uz)For a vector-value field, or:

-Where, coords is a vector containing the coordinates of a face, time is the current time in transient simulations (and the iteration number in steady simulations), and index is the local face index (from 1 to N, where N is the number of faces in a given boundary).
-The function must return an SVector (from StaticArrays.jl) representing the velocity vector.
+f(coords, time, index) = p::Numberfor a scalar field.
+In both cases, coords is the coordinate vector of the face, time is the current time (or iteration counter in steady simulations), and index is the local face index from 1 to N, where N is the number of faces on the boundary.
+The function must return either a three-component SVector (StaticArrays.jl) or a plain numeric value, depending on whether the boundary condition represents a vector or scalar field.

 In this example, instead of passing a Julia function, the boundary velocity profile will be given via a simple neural network.